-The Pediatric Shelf Exam is probably one of the easiest shelf exams in my opinion.
+The Pediatric Shelf Exam is generally considered to be a bit easier than the rest of the shelf exams you will face.
 There are great prep resources as well as a lot of available information about the exam.
-However, there is typically a time crunch on this particular exam.
+However, your biggest threat here is you’ll typically find yourself on a time crunch for this particular exam.
 For this shelf exam, in particular, taking timed online exams is your best bet.
 Most of the questions are straightforward, so go with your gut, pick the best choice and move on.

 - Congenital Heart Disease – Know it inside and out, know it cold.